Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-customization.md

             };

 ```
-## Top Box Color:
+## Top Header color:
-Add below code to change color of Top Box Color in your css file
+Add below code to change color of Top header Color in your css file
 ```
 .mck-box-top {
 background-color: green;
 }
 ```

-## Start new conversation:
+## Start new conversation button color:
 Add below code to change color of Start new conversation in your css file
 ```
 #mck-msg-new.mck-btn{